 Jelgava Locomotive Depot

 Also south of Riga is Jelgava with its railway museum.
 Book in advance and get bonus access to the old locomotive depot, a 15 minute walk along the railway line.
 Fascinating vintage locomotives and carriages in an abandoned-looking hangar of a depot.
-Visitors are given the freedom to clamber over the fine specimens of old school technology, but beware of the dead pigeons, empty beer bottles and other debris littering both the interiors and surrounding floor.
+Visitors are allowed to clamber over the fine specimens of old school technology, but beware of the dead pigeons, empty beer bottles and other debris littering both the interiors and surrounding floor.
 This is an incredibly off-the-beaten-path experience!

-What adventures have you been on recently?
+What day trips from Riga have you been on recently?